pigytoken/pigy-delegation/oracle/ReadMe.md

 Reading the Oracle Datum
 ------------------------

 On the Cardano TestNet, the oracle resides at [`addr_test1wquuc74u5r702y8jpazgm3nusse6jaj68cm2xqyzyqhyu8g25ysjg`](https://explorer.cardano-testnet.iohkdev.io/en/address?address=addr_test1wquuc74u5r702y8jpazgm3nusse6jaj68cm2xqyzyqhyu8g25ysjg).
 The compiled Plutus code for the oracle is in [testnet.plutus](testnet.plutus).
-The source code is in the [`mantra-oracle`](https://github.com/functionally/mantra-oracle/blob/main/ReadMe.md) Haskell package.
+The source code is in the [`mantra-oracle`](https://github.com/functionally/mantis-oracle/blob/main/ReadMe.md) Haskell package.

 The configuration [testnet.mantra-oracle](testnet.mantra-oracle) requires that `10 tPIGY` tokens be paid to the oracle when reading it and that no ADA may be withdrawn from the oracle when reading it.
-The datum token is `1 PIGSTY`.
+The datum token is `1 tFARM`.

 Although the oracle is meant to be read by other smart contracts, it can also be read using the [`cardano-cli`](https://github.com/input-output-hk/cardano-node/blob/master/cardano-cli/README.md) tool.
 See the script [read-oracle-eutxo.sh](read-oracle-eutxo.sh) for an example.